dfkaye/dfkaye-blog/content/posts/my-web-development-philosophy.md

 The model-view-controller pattern has run its course and should be abandoned.

 There are new and better patterns.
-Consider the [SAM pattern](https://medium.com/@metapgmr/hex-a-no-framework-approach-to-building-modern-web-apps-e43f74190b9c) by Jean Jacques Dubray.
+Consider the [SAM pattern](https://medium.com/@metapgmr/hex-a-no-framework-approach-to-building-modern-web-apps-e43f74190b9c) by Jean-Jacques Dubray.

 ## Test *everything*.